How to Make Your Property Honey Bee Friendly...

 Garden organically: Don’t use pesticides, herbicides or other toxic forms of pest control and be sure the plants and seeds you purchase have not already been treated by some type of toxic chemical.

-“Bee” our friend: Learn more about how you can help bees with quick updates and information by liking us on Facebook, following us on Twitter and check out our Instagram and Vine pictures and videos.
+“Bee” our friend: Learn more about how you can help bees with quick updates and information by liking us on Facebook, following us on Twitter and check out our Instagram pictures and videos.

 Did You Know...